 Many people believe that memory works a bit like a videotape – that storing information is like recording and remembering is like playing back what was recorded, with information being retrieved in much the same form as it was input.
 However, memory does not actually work in this way.
 It is a feature of human memory that we do not store information exactly as it is presented to us.
 Instead, people extract the underlying meaning of what they see and experience, and tend to store it in the way that makes the most sense to them.
 To put it another way, we process information by trying to fit it into patterns, which are our way of organizing it.

 This means that eyewitness’s memories cannot always be relied upon.
 They are individual recollections which have been shaped and constructed according to personal stereotypes, beliefs, and expectations.
 Even recordings from security cameras can be interpreted differently depending on the viewer.
 However, video footage can also reveal aspects of an incident which may be missed by witnesses on the scene.

-Sherlock Holmes, Hercule Poirot, and Miss Maple all had to rely on traditional means such as fingerprints, and finding a bit of fluff from the murderer’s scarf at the crime scene.
+Sherlock Holmes, Hercule Poirot, and Miss Marple all had to rely on traditional means such as fingerprints, and finding a bit of fluff from the murderer’s scarf at the crime scene.
 But, looking back over historical crimes, if only there had been clear images, who knows how many more cases would have been solved?
 Fortunately, there are more reliable tools at hand to capture and relay video footage improving the ability to identify the culprits and ultimately bring them to justice.